top of page

 Instead, she encountered noise, confusion, lack of communication, and poor dementia-aware practice.

 Her family were shut out instead of involved.
+Her needs were misunderstood instead of supported.
+Her safety was assumed instead of ensured.

 She died because the hospital was not prepared to care for someone with dementia.